99-year-old beautician awaits birthday while still serving clients

 "I work because this is what I've enjoyed doing all my life from a little girl.
 I always loved messing with my sister's hair.
 They had beautiful hair and I always enjoyed doing this."

 Mrs. Terrell now only works to keep busy and to satisfy a few longtime customers, like her daughter Inez.
-Terrell is 99-years-old and anxiously awaits her 100th Birthday in November.
+Terrell is 99 years old and anxiously awaits her 100th birthday in November.

 "Whenever I give out my birthday to people, you have to pay for it.
-November 26th, how old will i be?
-One-hundred, how about that?"
+November 26th, how old will I be?
+One hundred, how about that?"

 Her zeal for life is amazing and so is her work ethic.